Anion Gap Blood Test

 Measures the difference between positively and negatively charged ions in blood.

-Why is the Anion Gap test ordered?
+Why is an Anion Gap test ordered?

 What does a high Anion Gap indicate?